 It’s probably obvious from this post so far that one of Paradigm’s highlights is its characters.
 There’s John-3000, a sleazy computer with an Australian accent and Post-it note for a face; Doug, the beatboxing eggplant; and the Metal Messiah, a cult leader who’s actually a pug.
 And we can’t forget about DUPA Genetics head Olaf, a toupee-wearing sloth created by a diabetic scientist to vomit candy bars who wants to replace all entertainment with glam-metal and professional wrestling.
 Evil.

 My favourite however had to be Paradigm himself.
-Reluctant heroes can have a tendency to be thoroughly annoying (take The Whispered World’s protagonist for example) but this one character who’s far from that.
+Reluctant heroes can have a tendency to be thoroughly annoying (just take The Whispered World’s protagonist for example) but this one character who’s far from that.
 He has a positive outlook despite his situation and a self-deprecating sense of humour that got several laughs out of me.
 Now I just want to respond to everything anyone says to me with an ‘Aww yiss!’ or ‘Yeah boi!’ while mimicking his strong accent.

 Paradigm’s other highlight is its comedy but this could also be the very reason why some players won’t enjoy the title.
 There are plenty of jokes about drug use, addiction, deformities and other sensitive subjects so if any of those topics are likely to offend, I’d recommend finding another adventure.
 But if you’re a fan of the absurd who can overlook how close-to-the-bone some of the gags are, there’s plenty of silliness here that will likely appeal to you and I’d really recommend giving it a go.